 By substituting the identity ${\mathbf z} \approx \widehat{\mathbf z}=\overline{\mathbf z}+ V_{z,n} {\mathbf z}_r$ into \eqref{fomham}, applying the Galerkin projection onto $V_{z,n}$, and using the orthonormality fact $V_{z,n}^TV_{z,n}=I_{3n}$, the following $3n$-dimensional POD reduced model is obtained

 Although the dimension of the ROM \eqref{rom-semi} is $3n\ll 3N$, the cost for evaluating the nonlinear vector $F(\cdot)$ scales not only with the reduced dimension $n$ but also with the dimension $N$ of the FOM.
-The computational cost is reduced by sampling the nonlinearity $F(\cdot)$ and then interpolating, known as hyper-reduction techniques.
+The computational cost is reduced by sampling the nonlinearity $F(\cdot)$ and then interpolating, known as hyper-reduction technique.
 Several hyper-reduction methods are developed to reduce the computational cost of evaluating the reduced nonlinear terms at selected points.
-We use DEIM \cite{chaturantabut10nmr} which is the most frequently used hyper-reduction method.
-For the DEIM, full discrete nonlinear vectors are collected in the snapshot matrices are defined by
+We use DEIM \cite{chaturantabut10nmr} which is the most frequently used hyper-reduction methods.
+By the DEIM, full discrete nonlinear vectors are collected in the snapshot matrices defined by